woadey/woadey.github.io/content/posts/cryptohack/modular_arithmetic/index.md

 >
 >What would you expect to get for `7^16 mod 17`?
 Try calculating that.
 >
 >This interesting fact is known as Fermat's little theorem.
-We'll be needing this (and its generalisations) when we look at RSA cryptography.
+We'll be needing this (and its generalizations) when we look at RSA cryptography.
 >
 >Now take the prime `p = 65537`.
 Calculate `273246787654^65536 mod 65537`.
 >